welwood08/merlin/README.md

 ### Importing "Last 1000 scans"
 Planetarion allows alliance members to "List scan ids of last 1000 scans".
 If this is saved to a file called "1000scans.txt", 1000scans.py will parse them into the bot using user ID #1.
-Be warned that this can use a lot of RAM and upset some slower, smaller servers.
+By default this loads at one scan every 2 seconds to minimise server RAM usage (~40mb in testing).
+If your server has lots of RAM, the time.sleep() can be changed to a lower number or removed entirely..

 ### WhatsApp Support